-On receipt of your product it is suggested that you visually check for external damage to the shipping crate.
+On receipt of your heater it is suggested that you visually check for external damage to the shipping crate.
 If the crate is damaged, make a note to that effect on the Bill of Lading when signing for the shipment.
-Remove the boiler from the shipping packaging.
+Remove the heater from the shipping packaging.
 Report any damage to the carrier immediately.

-On occasion, some items will be shipped loose.
+On occasion, items are shipped loose.
 Be sure that you receive the correct number of packages as indicated on the Bill of Lading.

 Claims for shortages and damages must be filed with the carrier by consignee.
 Permission to return goods must be received from the factory prior to shipping.
 Goods returned to the factory without an authorized Returned Goods Receipt number will not be accepted.
-All returned goods are subject to a stocking charge.
+All returned goods are subject to a restocking charge.

-When ordering parts, you must specify the Model and Serial Number of the boiler.
+When ordering parts, you must specify the model and serial number of the heater.
 When ordering under warranty conditions, you must also specify the date of installation.